MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 ## Flyout vertical scroll

-By default, a flyout can be scrolled vertically if the flyout items don't fit in the flyout.
-However, this behavior can be changed by setting the `Shell.FlyoutVerticalScrollMode` bindable property to one of the `ScrollMode` enumeration members:
+By default, a flyout can be scrolled vertically when the flyout items don't fit in the flyout.
+This behavior can be changed by setting the `Shell.FlyoutVerticalScrollMode` bindable property to one of the `ScrollMode` enumeration members:

 - `Disabled` – indicates that vertical scrolling will be disabled.
 - `Enabled` – indicates that vertical scrolling will be enabled.